 Successful potty training extends far beyond bathroom independence.
 The patience, encouragement, and problem-solving skills you model during this process teach your child valuable lessons about learning new skills, handling mistakes, and building confidence.

-Remember that accidents will happen, progress isn’t always linear, and every child masters this skill eventually.
+Remember that accidents will happen, progress is not always linear, and every child masters this skill eventually.
 Your calm, consistent support during this learning phase builds trust and confidence that extends into other areas of development.

-Trust your instincts, celebrate small victories, and don’t hesitate to adjust your approach based on what works best for your family.
-When in doubt, consult your pediatrician for personalized guidance based on your child’s specific development and any concerns you might have.
+Trust your instincts, celebrate small victories, and do not hesitate to adjust your approach based on what works best for your family.
+When in doubt, consult your pediatrician for personalized guidance based on your child is specific development and any concerns you might have.

 References